amagura/zelda-battery/README.md

 So if you just can't get ZBatt to build on your system, be sure to check here before giving up.

+Occasionally, buggy or broken releases get patched or fixed in the tpod.

 # Supported Platforms